 3. Explore Fairfield County

-Not only does the town of Fairfield have the BEST restaurants I’ve ever been to (full blog post on them linked here), but Fairfield county is also home to the picturesque towns of Greenich, Southport, and Westport, some of the wealthiest towns in the US.
+Not only does the town of Fairfield have the BEST restaurants I’ve ever been to, but Fairfield county is also home to the picturesque towns of Greenwich, Southport, and Westport.

 If you watch your fair share of HGTV like I do, you will definitely want to take a drive through some of Greenwich’s neighborhoods and admire the luxurious downtown of Westport, CT.